EirGrid

 North South Interconnector

-The North South Interconnector project will see the addition of a new 400 kV overhead line to the network, connecting the electricity grids in the Republic of Ireland and Northern Ireland.
+The North South Interconnector project will see the addition of a new 400 kV overhead line to the network, connecting the electricity grids in Ireland and Northern Ireland.

 As the status of the project progresses, this webpage will provide the latest updates and information, as well as all relevant brochures, documents and community engagement details.
 In the event that you have a query which is not covered in our FAQ section, you can reach out to our project team via the contact information below.